AbhishekJsX10/Flipkart_frontend/README.md

 3. **Feature Implementation:** Key functionalities, including authentication, cart management, product showcasing, category-based filtering, and order management, were implemented with a focus on enhancing user experience and functionality.

 4. **Testing and Debugging:** Thorough testing and debugging were conducted throughout the development phase to identify and resolve any issues.
 Cross-browser and device testing were performed to guarantee compatibility and responsiveness.
+Unit testing was employed for critical components and integration testing to ensure seamless interaction between modules.

 5. **Optimization and Performance:** Techniques for optimizing performance were implemented to enhance the app's speed and efficiency.
 This involved strategies such as code splitting, lazy loading, and image optimization to reduce loading times and elevate overall performance.